About the college

 Facilities for disabled students

-Please get in touch via email with Michael Freeman, the college's Head of Operations, for information.
+Please get in touch with the college via the contact details on this page for information.

 All students at Regent’s Park College are automatically members of the Junior Common Room.
 In addition, graduate and mature students are offered membership of the Middle Common Room (MCR), which is the social hub of graduate life.